 In this article, we outline the side effects and risks of taking acetaminophen and alcohol together and give tips on how to stay safe.

-According to the National Health Service (NHS) in the UK, it is usually safe to drink a small amount of alcohol while taking this pain reliever.
+However, most negative side effects occur due to excessive consumption of both.
+It is typically safe to drink a small amount of alcohol while taking this pain reliever.

-However, when people take acetaminophen at high doses or together with alcohol, it can cause side effects ranging from minor to severe, with the possibility of fatal liver damage.
-This risk may be higher for people with alcohol use disorder (AUD), which was previously known as alcoholism.
+Taking acetaminophen at high doses or together with alcohol can cause several side effects.
+This risk of severe side effects may be higher for people with alcohol use disorder (AUD).

 Possible side effects of taking acetaminophen and alcohol together include: